 Westbrook notes that modern day oil and natural gas explorers, armed with new detection and completion technology, have returned to the Albion-Scipio area.

 Beginning 2006, increased statewide production reversed a 25-year downward trend in annual oil output and an eight-year decline in natural gas production.

-The Michigan Oil & Gas Association was organized in 1934.
 Read “Michigan Petroleum History Exhibit” to learn more about Central Michigan University’s Clarke Historical Library in Mount Pleasant, where the early days of Michigan’s petroleum history is illustrated with examples from the library’s extensive holdings.

 Please support the American Oil & Gas Historical Society with a donation.